bernatferragut/CCT/Introductions/AI Intro.md

     * That way the AI can see the difference between what a fork looks like and what a fork doesn’t look like.

 ## Test your model
-> Test your model with another example, here a spoon
+> Test your model with another example, i.e. - a spoon
 ![](./assets/images/am-ai-intro/AI_Intro_Slides_6.png)

     NOTES: